 The 2018 Global Trends In Giving report is full of important and valuable statistics for nonprofit professionals.
 These statistics are not just interesting, but can also impact your donor plans and marketing strategies.
 But, December is an incredibly busy month with all the year-end fundraising pushes and policy reviews in prep for the coming operating year.
 So guess what?
 I read it for you!
 (You’re welcome.)

-The 17-page study published by Public Interest Registry (PIR) and Nonprofit Tech for Good surveyed a global sample of 4,100 donors in the time period from May through June of this year.
+The 28-page report, sponsored by Public Interest Registry (PIR) with research completed by Nonprofit Tech for Good, surveyed a global sample of more than 6,000 donors in a time period from April through June of 2018.
 (It should be noted that although global, the results only represent the views of respondents that read in languages Arabic, English, French, Portuguese, or Spanish; have access to the Internet, and use email and/or social media.)

-Here are just a few of the most important insights from the report:
+Here are just a few highlighted insights from the report:

 - Planning your social media awareness and advertising for the year ahead?
 Facebook remains the undisputed champion of online donations.

 - Your nonprofit’s website should end in .org.
-72% of donors trusted the “.org” domain extension the most, while only 29% trusted “.com” domains.
+68% of donors most trust the “.org” domain extension.

-Again, these are a just a few of the most important figures picked from an extremely well done and well detailed report, 2017 Global Trends In Giving.
+Again, these are just a few of the most important figures picked from an extremely well done and detailed report, 2018 Global Trends In Giving.
 If you give the report a read, what were the most unexpected and unique statistics to you?
 I’d love to hear your thoughts and insights!

-For any aspect of charitable giving planning, execution, as well as training I’m happy to provide beneficial services to to help you and your organization’s mission.
-Don’t hesitate to reach out via email or phone (515-371-6077) any time.
+For any aspect of donation facilitation, organizational compliance, as well as legal training, I’m happy to provide beneficial services to help your nonprofit best pursue its mission.
+Don’t hesitate to reach out via email or phone (515-371-6077) at any time.